AyrtonMastrangelo/1st-Repository/README.md

-- 👋 Hi, I’m Ayrton or @Meteoro031
+- 👋 Hi, I’m Ayrton
 - 👀 I’m interested in science and technology
-- 🌱 I’m currently learning Python, SQL, Matlab, and others...
+- 🤓 I’m currently learning Python, SQL, Matlab, and others...
-- 💞️ I’m looking to collaborate on all the things I'm interested
+- 🧐 I’m looking to collaborate on all the things I'm interested
-- 📫 How to reach me like Ayrton Mastrangelo in Linkedin :)
+- 🔍 How to reach me like Ayrton Mastrangelo in Linkedin :)

 <!---
 Meteoro031/Meteoro031 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.